intel-secl/skc-tools/SKC_Product_Guide.md

 ISECL_PGDB_CERT_DNS=localhost ISECL_PGDB_CERT_IP=127.0.0.1

 Note that the values above assume that the database will be accessed locally.
 If the database server will be external to the Intel® SecL services, change these values to the hostname or FQDN and IP address where the client will access the database server.

-Run the following command: dnf module disable postgresql-y

-Execute the installation script: ./install_pgdb.sh

-Note: Only AAS has separate scripts for installing postgres and creating DB.
-Rest all SKC services have corresponding scripts which perform postgres installation and DB creation both.

 ### Provisioning the Database